 I received my degree in Communications and graduated Magna Cum Laude in 1982.
 I went on to earn a Masters in Educational Theatre from New York University and took an honorary withdrawal from Actors Equity, SAG and AFTRA.
 For the next decade, I became a teacher and seminar/workshop leader.
 At the New Lincoln School, I taught creative writing, drama and English to middle and high school students.
 I also taught the craft of acting to adult professionals at various colleges and adult centers.

 A bizarre mid-life crisis forced me into corporate life at the age of forty-five.
 I worked as an education territory manager for The New York Times and presented many workshops on using the newspaper in education as a tool for teaching English as a Second Language.
 I have worked as a Project Manager for the Education department of the New York Daily News, as well as an Education Specialist for Oxford University Press (ESL division) and as an Education Consultant for Scholastic.
-I am presently an Education Solutions Manager for Learning Ally which provides solutions for students with reading deficits.

 The first novel I ever wrote, Dancing Backward In Paradise, won an Eric Hoffer Award for publishing excellence and an Indie Excellence Award for notable new fiction, 2007.
 The Story of Sassy Sweetwater and Dancing Backward in Paradise received 5 Star ForeWord Clarion Reviews and The Story of Sassy Sweetwater has been named a finalist for the ForeWord Book of the Year Awards.
 I have published in ESL Magazine, Christopher Street Magazine and I have also written early childhood curriculum for Weekly Reader and McGraw Hill.